simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 ### Gather and interpret relevant information for network troubleshooting

 ## Automation and Optimization
+- Use RI for base workload and On-Demand for variable workload
+- Use TrustedAdviser to check real-time optimization guidance (security, cost, etc.)
+- AWS Budgets for custom budget reports and alerts
 ### Use AWS services and features to manage and assess resource utilization
 #### CLI
 - use _aws configure_ to set up